Mental Health Court

 Coconino County Superior Court Mental Health Court

-To facilitate stability for individuals with severe mental illness and co-occurring substance abuse disorders through a trauma informed court-supervised treatment program which reduces recidivism, promotes community safety and the mental well-being of all its participants.
+To facilitate stability for individuals with severe mental illness and co-occurring substance abuse disorders through a trauma informed court-supervised treatment program which reduces recidivism, promotes community safety and aims to reduce harm and improve the mental well-being of all its participants.

 For More Information